 The way we now understand the Old Testament is a lot different.
-The prevailing understanding is that the Old Testament came together by piecing together four works, ranging from 1000 BC to 500 BC, and these four works were pieced together by scholars not before 500 BC.
+The prevailing understanding is that the Old Testament came together by piecing together four works, ranging from 1000 BC to 500 BC, and these four works were pieced together by scholars not before about 500 BC.
 These authors had different doctrinal understandings of God and the meanings of the stories that were represented.
+A sample doctrinal issue might be a polytheistic set of Gods vs one monotheistic God for the earliest Genesis stories.
 In addition, each work we can see as evolving from oral legends and even combining and drawing from other texts.
 The final work is a combination of all of them.
 We can see the thought process sometimes of how the works came together into the final Old Testament document, and that process doesn’t always correlate to what a traditional LDS view of that process should be.

-We see several Old Testament stories, such as the creation, the fall of Adam, Abraham-Isaac, the global flood, the Tower of Babel, and the escape of the enslaved Jews from Egypt are stories and myths that have common elements from oral and written legends from other cultures.
+The historicity of many Old Testament stories are suspect, such as the creation, the Garden of Eden, the global flood, the Tower of Babel, Abraham-Isaac, Joseph in Egypt, even the stories related to Moses.
+These are likely best understood as non-historically-accurate stories that have common elements from various oral and written legends.

-Further, we see God behaving in ways that just don’t seem like God.
+Another Old Testament issue is that we see God behaving in ways that just don’t seem like God.
 God at times seems racist, vengeful, angry, cruel and inconsistent.
 We don’t believe in a God that would authorize wholesale genocide.
-The nitty gritty details of the Law of Moses as defined in Leviticus really seem man made and not from God when you really look at them.
+The nitty, gritty details of the Law of Moses as defined in Leviticus seem man made and not from God when you really look at them.

 How do informed LDS members view this information?